 Meningitis is an inflammation of the lining (meninges) that covers your brain and spinal cord.
-It may cause headache, stiff neck, irritability, fever, drowsiness, nausea, and vomiting.
+It may cause headache, stiff neck, and irritability.
+It may also cause fever, drowsiness, nausea, and vomiting.

-Most cases of meningitis are caused by infections from bacteria or viruses.
+Infections from bacteria or viruses cause most cases of meningitis.
 Bacterial meningitis is often more serious.
-It may cause permanent complications.
-You would need to be treated in the hospital with antibiotics.
+It may cause lifelong (permanent) complications.
+You would need treatment in the hospital with antibiotics.
 But your tests show that you have viral meningitis.
-This is usually much less serious.
-It rarely causes any complications.
-You can take care of a mild case at home.
-Some cases of viral meningitis need antiviral medicines.
+The severity of viral meningitis can vary.
+It could be very mild, without complications.
+Or it could be very severe or even life-threatening.
+This depends on which virus you have.
+You can take care of some of the mild forms at home.
+Some cases of viral meningitis need antiviral medicines, hospitalization, and other treatments.
+Meningitis can also be the first symptom of COVID-19 infection.

 Most cases of viral meningitis are passed from person to person through coughing, sneezing, and close contact.
 West Nile virus is a rare cause of viral meningitis.
 It's passed by mosquito bites.

-Antibiotics are not used to treat viral meningitis.
-You may be given other medicines to treat your symptoms.
+Viral meningitis is not treated with antibiotics.
+Other medicines may be given to treat your symptoms.
 It will take 2 to 7 days to recover from viral meningitis.
 You may have headaches that come and go for up to 2 weeks.

 In rare cases, what looks like viral meningitis may turn out to be early bacterial meningitis.
 That’s why it’s important to be rechecked.
 Call your healthcare provider if your symptoms get worse or new symptoms appear.